sbernasek/flyeye/docs/_sources/start.rst.txt

 We recommend reading the sections below before working with your own microscopy data.

 ..
 Note::
-   The initial release of the **NU FlyEye** platform only supports three-channel RGB microscopy data.
-The available reporter colors are thus nominally limited to red, green, and blue.
-One of these reporter colors must be reserved for a nuclear marker in order to facilitate segmentation via **FlyEye Silhouette**.
-This leaves at most two reporter colors available for measuring target gene expression in any one experiment.
+   The initial release of **NU FlyEye Silhouette** only supports three-channel (e.g. RGB) microscopy data.
+One of these reporter colors must be reserved for a nuclear marker in order to facilitate segmentation.
+This leaves at most two reporter channels available for measuring gene expression in any one experiment.
+However, in anticipation of future versions FlyEye Silhouette supporting additional channels, FlyEye Analysis was designed to support any number of reporter colors.
+Individual channels are therefore referred to by zero-indexed integer values (e.g. 0, 1, 2) rather than color names.
+For convenience, any user-provided string values of red, green, and blue (as well as r, g, and b) are automatically mapped to integer values 0, 1, and 2 respectively.

 Data Format